 So depending on your situation and income type, you need to open these accounts.
 One can have any number of NRE/NRO accounts if required.

-These are just marking on existing saving bank account.
+These are just marking on the existing saving bank account.
 One needs to fill a required form and attach required documents like PAN, Identity proof of country of residence, Passport, etc.

 Demat account is to hold securities (shares) in electronic format.
 Unlike most developed countries where equity holding is kept with the broker, in India, they are kept in a separate account called Demat account.
 The Demat account is a secured online account.